edcarp/introduction-to-conda-for-data-scientists/_episodes/05-configuration.md

 As you can see Conda supports a large number of configuration options.
 To show a single setting add the setting name after the `conda config --show` command.
-For example, to show the configurtion setting for the channels conda searches run:
+For example, to show the list of `channels` conda searches run:

 ~~~
 $ conda config --show channels